Islands in Non-Minimal Dilaton Gravity: Exploring Effective Theories for Black Hole Evaporation: Discussion

 \item \textbf{Connections/Implications for holography:} We were working in asymptotically flat spacetime.
 However, it would be interesting to solve this type of dilaton coupling in the context of AdS/CFT.
 A particularly inspiring scenario is JT gravity in NAdS$_2$/NCFT$_1$ \cite{Almheiri:2014cka, Maldacena:2016upp, Engelsoy:2016xyb} (See also the review \cite{Mertens:2022irh}), where N means "nearly" as the boundary conformal symmetry is broken by the dilaton.
 By coupling our matter sector with JT gravity, an immediate consequence is that the variation of the dilaton does not necessarily enforce a local AdS$_2$ geometry.
 Instead, it depends on the matter content.

 Therefore, a more careful analysis of the configuration space of classical solutions, as well as the possibility of obtaining a solution with an asymptotic AdS boundary, is required.
 Intuitively, we need to impose suitable boundary conditions for the dilaton coupled matter theory consistent with asymptotic AdS boundary conditions.
+It is also interesting to explore such non-minimal matter coupling along the line of braneworld construction \cite{Geng:2022slq, Geng:2022tfc}.

-Furthermore, in view of \er{GVirasoro} regarding a new Virosora anomaly, it would be interesting to see how it enters into the analysis of the boundary theory of JT gravity coupled with the non-minimal matter.
+Furthermore, in view of \er{GVirasoro} regarding a new Virasoro anomaly, it would be interesting to see how it enters into the analysis of the boundary theory of JT gravity coupled with the non-minimal matter.

 \item \textbf{Implications for non-perturbative effects:} The analysis with JT gravity has recently uncovered new structures involving spacetime wormholes, where JT gravity under non-perturbative genus expansion is shown to be dual to a double-scaled matrix integral \cite{Saad:2019lba}.
 The analysis was mainly carried out in pure JT gravity or JT gravity with a minimally-coupled massive scalar field \cite{Jafferis:2022wez, Jafferis:2022uhu}.
 It would be interesting to see whether a similar study can be carried over to the case of dilaton coupling in the matter sector.